mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         adjoint version is sampled.

-        When sampling a continuous/non-delta component, this method also multiplies by the cosine foreshorening factor with respect to the sampled direction.
+        When sampling a continuous/non-delta component, this method also multiplies by the cosine foreshortening factor with respect to the sampled direction.

         Parameter ``ctx`` (:py:obj:`mitsuba.BSDFContext`):